ddev/ddev/docs/users/cli-usage.md

 ### SSH Into Containers
 The `ddev ssh` command will open an interactive bash shell session to the container for a ddev service.
 The web service is connected to by default.
 The session can be ended by typing `exit`.
 To connect to another service, use the `--service` flag to specify the service you want to connect to.
 For example, to connect to the database container, you would run `ddev ssh --service db`.
 To specify the destination directory, use the `--dir` flag.
 For example, to connect to the database container and be placed into the `/home` directory, you would run `ddev ssh --service db --dir /home`.

+If you want to use your personal ssh keys within the web container, that's possible.
+Use `ddev auth ssh` to add the keys from your ~/.ssh directory and provide a passphrase, and then those keys will be usable from within the web container.
+You generally only have to `ddev auth ssh` one time per computer reboot.

 ### Log Access

 The `ddev logs` command allows you to easily view error logs from the web container (both nginx/apache and php-fpm logs are concatenated).
 To follow the log (watch the lines in real time), run `ddev logs -f`.
 When you are done, press CTRL+C to exit from the log trail.
 Similarly, `ddev logs -s db` will show logs from a running or stopped db container.

-To manually review additional log files use the `ddev ssh` command and review logs in /var/log and /var/log/nginx or /var/log/apache2.
-The web server stores access logs at `/var/log/nginx/access.log` or `/var/log/apache2/access.log`, for example.
-(Error logs from webservers and php-fpm are *not* stored in logfiles but instead are captured by `ddev logs`.)

 ## Stopping a project